karlmdavis/rps-tourney/dev/work-log.md

 ### 2013-12-19, Friday

-* ??h: Still working on JPA injection.
+* 0.5h: Still working on JPA injection.
+    * FFS, it looks like Spring doesn't support use of any injected `@Component`s: EMFs are initialized in an earlier phase than autowiring.
+    * I'm not sure, but I may have to go with Spring's configuration data loading mechanism (whatever that is).